Bigghead/Three-Playground/bouncy-bois/readme.md

   struggle with keeping track of newly created objects / removal in memory and the fps will start tanking.
 - The "fix" is to put created objects in a reusable pool to be repositioned vs creating new ones and / or disposed. the tricky part is keeping the mesh / physics synced
+- We have a very aggresive pooling in the mesh, while the rapier side is leaning on disposal

 #### **Background Removal of Inactive Objects**

 - Even with the above improvements it's still not enough if you run the rain long enough
 - Need to check which objects have been inactive long enough and remove in the rain

+#### **SharedArrayBuffer**

+- Even with all these ^^^^ optimization tricks, they're still not enough if your monitor runs at a higher refresh rate ( tested at 240 ).
+- Passing a regular array / objects back & forth into the threads is CPU consuming since the objects are deep cloned before getting passed.
+Using these probably boosted up performance the most

+### 2. **Gravity, physics with bouncing objects**

+- Rapier vs Cannon
+- Structuring object creation
+- Sync threejs meshes with rapier colliders

 ## Issues / Todos